2002 German motorcycle Grand Prix: MotoGP race report

 On lap twenty-eight, Rossi sets the fastest lap of the race.
 At the entrance of the Coca-Cola Kurve, Barros makes a dive down Jacque's inside to take over the lead of the race.
 However, exiting the corner, he loses the front end and collects Jacque as well, the duo sliding into the gravel trap and ending their races effectively.
 This now gives Rossi the lead of the race and promotes Biaggi and Ukawa into second and third place.
 Jacque is being carried away by the marshalls, still being able to slowly walk while Barros walks away unhurt on his own.

 Lap twenty-nine, the penultimate lap, and Rossi has opened up a slight gap to Biaggi, the Italian being hounded by Ukawa himself.
 Checa is now fourth, Abe fifth and Nakano sixth.

 Rossi crosses the line to start the final lap - lap thirty - and he sets the fastest lap of the race.
 He has a minor moment exiting Turn 12 as Nakano dives down the inside of Abe at the Sachsen Kurve to take fifth spot.
 Rossi has no problems, exits the Queckenberg Kurve and does a little wheelie whilst crossing the line to win the race - his eighth win of the season and ninth consecutive podium finish so far.
 In second place is Biaggi, third is Ukawa and Checa pips a charging Nakano for fourth place.
 The Japanese rider is fifth and sixth is Abe.

 On the parade lap back to parc-fermé, fans have invaded the track.
 Rossi and others try to dodge them as he raises his arm to celebrate the win.

-The riders make their way onto the podium, the first one to appear being Ukawa, then a happy Biaggi and a delighted Rossi, the fans cheering loudly as he shows up and screaming "Vale!
-Vale!" as well.
-The important figures hand out the trophies - first to Ukawa, then to Biaggi and eventually Rossi, the Italian kissing and raising it up as a sign of victory as the fans cheer and sing.
-The Italian national anthem plays for Rossi.
-As it stops, the podium girls hand out the champagne and Biaggi cheekily sprays one of the girls, as do Rossi and Ukawa, before spraying at the crowd and each other.
+Ukawa, Biaggi, and Rossi arrived on the podium.
+Trophies were presented to Ukawa, then Biaggi, and finally Rossi.
+Rossi raised the trophy while the crowd cheered.
+The Italian national anthem was played.
+Following the anthem, the riders were given champagne, which they sprayed at one another and toward the crowd.

 Rossi's victory, Biaggi's second place and Ukawa's third place now means Rossi increases his lead at the top of the standings.
 He has 220 points, followed by Ukawa in a distant second with 124 points and Biaggi in third with 109 points.